WahidX/mqx/README.md

 - The index of the messages in file
 - The consumer offsets

+Lets first assume we will have only one consumer.
+No need to care the consumers

 All messages will come and get stored in a file for the topic.
 All the messages will be stored in a file with a delimiter.
 And the index file will have the offset of the messages in the data file.

 ### Memory data structure